repercussive/web-dom-exercises/005 friend-meetup-app/README.md

 # Wumble

-[Click here for a live demonstration of the solution.](https://web-dom-exercises.pages.dev/005%20friend-meetup-app/solution/) Try messing around with the values of the sliders.
-To see how the content and styling reacts.
+[Click here for a live demonstration of the solution.](https://web-dom-exercises.pages.dev/005%20friend-meetup-app/solution/) Try messing around with the values of the sliders to see how the content and styling reacts.

 ## Task